-Rice Fields in British Guiana.-Of late years the Indian population has cultivated rice, and in 1911-12 the total area in the colony under this crop was 36,000 acres.
+Of late years the Indian population has cultivated rice, and in 1911-12 the total area in the colony under this crop was 36,000 acres.
 To the colony it is a great asset, and it is looked upon with favour by the Government and the plantations in view of the uncertain future of the sugar industry.
 On the other hand, the medical men, bearing in mind the serious consequences which have followed the cultivation of rice in other countries, have looked upon the extension of rice cultivation with great anxiety.
-In a valuable paper entitled "Rice Fields and Malaria" Dr C. P. Kennard gives his views and experiences.
-After referring to the views of Celli and Koch, who hold that rice fields produce or aggravate malaria, he says:-"Of late years there has been a marked increase of malaria fever on this coast, coincident with the great extension of the rice industry there: beyond this increased rice cultivation there has been little change, drainage, other agricultural pursuits. and methods of living remain much the same."
-He then describes the process of rice cultivation and how Anopheles may live in the rice swamps. goes on:-"The question now arises, do the people living among the rice fields suffer more from malaria than elsewhere?" and the emphatic answer is given: "This is undoubtedly so."
+In a valuable paper entitled "Rice Fields and Malaria," Dr C. P. Kennard gives his views and experiences.1 After referring to the views of Celli and Koch, who hold that rice fields produce or aggravate malaria, he says: "Of late years there has been a marked increase of malaria fever on this coast, coincident with the great extension of the rice industry there; beyond this increased rice cultivation there has been little change, drainage, other agricultural pursuits, and methods of living remain much the same."
+He then describes the process of rice cultivation and how Anopheles may live in the rice swamps.
+Then he goes on: "The question now arises, do the people living among the rice fields suffer more from malaria than elsewhere?" and the emphatic answer is given: "This is undoubtedly so."
 He then goes into the question of the time of year when malaria is at its worst; it would appear to be in September and October, when rice is being reaped.
 He also observed that when new fields are being brought under cultivation, malaria is more severe.
-Certain figures relating to hospitals' admissions are given as follows:-
+He gives some figures relating to hospital admissions (see Table 17.8)2 and comments: